microsoft/ConversationLearner-Samples/README.txt

 Once logged in, click on "Import Demos"; wait a minute while the demos load into your BLIS account.

 Each of the demos has its own bot code.
 To run the bot code:
+- If there is a bot running, stop it
-- Stop process running in the window where you ran "npm start"
+  (ie, if there is a command window where you ran "npm start", press ctrl-c in that window)
 - Open VSCode
   - open the BLIS folder
   - Click on the "debug" tray item on the left